 - Meet the minimum language requirements

-- Have a Canadian diploma, certificate or credential and/or a foreign educational credential accompanied by a credential assessment by an approved agency
+- Have a Canadian diploma, certificate or credential and/or a foreign educational credential accompanied by a credential assessment by an approved agency.

 How do I apply for the Federal Skilled Worker Program?

-If you meet the basic criteria, compiling the proper applications and documentation will be the next step towards gaining your permanent residence in Canada under this program.
+If you meet the basic criteria, compiling the proper applications and documentation will be the next step toward gaining your permanent residence in Canada under this program.
 You will need to demonstrate that you also meet the six selection factors.

 What are the factors that my Federal Skilled program will be assessed on?